Child Custody and Visitation Enforcement Attorneys Morris County, NJ

 Serving Parents across Madison, Randolph, Tewksbury, Florham Park, Hanover, Morristown, and Morris County

-New Jersey family courts are of the belief that it is in the best interests of every child to spend as much time as possible with both parents after a divorce or legal relationship dissolution.
+New Jersey family courts are of the belief that it is in the best interest of every child to spend as much time as possible with both parents after a divorce or legal relationship dissolution.
 While this may not mean you share visitation with your children in a 50/50 manner, barring extraneous circumstances such as a domestic violence order or a relocation, both parents in a divorce can expect to share a fair amount of visitation time with their children.

 However, just because you reach an agreement with your former partner regarding child custody doesn’t necessarily mean they will always uphold the terms of that agreement.
 There are several different actions which can be considered a violation of a child custody agreement, and parents facing such violations have a variety of options when it comes to enforcing their child custody and visitation agreement, or modifying it to reflect the current circumstances.